sishuowang/Solutions_Manual_CME2006_MESA2014/Readme.md

 We hope the solutions manual plays a tiny role in helping people better understand Ziheng's books and appreciate phylogenetics from a statistics perspective.

-**You are strongly encouraged to share your feedback and explore alternative solutions via this GitHub platform**.
+The solutions manual has NOT been reviewed, and is probably never going to be, because everyone is welcome to review it.
+So by no means are the solutions to be taken as a “standard answer”. **You are strongly encouraged to share your feedback and explore alternative solutions via this GitHub platform**.
 Your contributions are important to help foster a community-driven effort to assist anyone interested in delving deeper into molecular evolution.

 # Notes
-1. The solutions manual has NOT been reviewed, so by no means are the solutions to be taken as a “standard answer”.
-Instead, we aim to help biologists better understand computational molecular evolution by providing
+1. We aim to help biologists better understand computational molecular evolution by providing
    * very detailed step-by-step solutions
    * code as R as possible (as that's familiar to most biologists), from **programming** to **calculus, linear algebra and statistical computation**
    * alternative solutions where possible.